 Have you thanked your donors for their gifts?

-We know you may be in the midst of a year-end fundraising drive.
 Many nonprofits rely on donations for continuation of their work!
 In your asks, don’t forget to thank and acknowledge your donors.

-Note that donors who make contributions over $250 need written acknowledgement to claim the deduction on their individual tax returns.
+You should know that donors who make contributions over $250 need written acknowledgement to claim the deduction on their individual tax returns.
 Are you helping donors get what they need?
 Acknowledgments differ for cash gifts and non-cash gifts.

 3. IRS Tax Reports